IntegrCiTy/zerobnl/docs/docu.md

 <img src="./images/connections.png" alt="Communication schema" style="width: 500px;"/>

 It is also possible to run *Nodes* directly on the host, without using Docker.
 In order to allow that, two ports are made accessible for the *Master*: 5556 and 5557 by default, corresponding respectively to the publish/subscribe and the push/pull communication patterns.
-The default port for Redis (6379) is also open so a *Node* running locally can send values to the results database.
+The default port for Redis (6379) is also open so a *Node* running locally can send values to the results database, see [minimal local example](https://github.com/IntegrCiTy/zerobnl/blob/master/examples/MinimalExample/MinimalExampleLocal.ipynb).

 ## How to model complex systems with ZerOBNL ?